Rivera-ai/VideoAutoEncoder/README.md

+# VideoAutoencoder

-# It is a small experiment to create an efficient Video Autoencoder for graphics with little VRAM memory and possible use in the [Prometheus](https://github.com/Rivera-ai/Prometheus) model
+It is a small experiment to create an efficient Video Autoencoder for graphics with little VRAM memory and possible use in the [Prometheus](https://github.com/Rivera-ai/Prometheus) model.

+## AdaptiveEfficientVideoAutoencoder (Version 0.3.0)

-## The new ```AdaptiveEfficientVideoAutoencoder``` offers a new Video AutoEncoder that can have different qualities or durations, right now tests and improvements are being done on this auto encoder, we have noticed that it takes a long time to learn to rebuild depending on the quality and duration
+The new `AdaptiveEfficientVideoAutoencoder` offers a Video AutoEncoder that can have different qualities or durations.
+Currently, tests and improvements are being done on this autoencoder.
+We have noticed that it takes time to learn to rebuild depending on the quality and duration.

-## All information regarding VideoAutoEncoder usage and training is in the ```Test``` folder
+All information regarding VideoAutoEncoder usage and training is in the `Test` folder.

-### Memory Usage in ```AdaptiveEfficientVideoAutoencoder``` at 480p 5s videos at 15fps
+### Memory Usage at 480p 5s videos at 15fps
 ![](Image/480.png)

-### Reconstruction done at 480p 5s 15fps
+### Reconstruction at 480p 5s 15fps
 ![](videos/recon_video_480p_60.gif)

-## Memory usage in the first version 0.1.0
+## Memory Usage Comparison

+### Version 0.1.0
-### RAM
+#### RAM
 ![](Image/RAM.png)

-### VRAM
+#### VRAM
 ![](Image/VRAM.png)

-## Memory usage in the new version 0.2.0
+### Version 0.2.0

-### RAM
+#### RAM
 ![](Image/RAM2.png)

-### VRAM
+#### VRAM
 ![](Image/VRAM2.png)

 ## Installation
 ```bash
 git clone https://github.com/Rivera-ai/VideoAutoencoder.git
 cd VideoAutoencoder